 Richard Bache Ayers[2] was born April 28, 1924, inOssining,New York,[3][4] the son of John Bache Ayers and Gladys Minnerly Ayers.[5]
 He had a sister who was 10 years older.[6]
 The siblings were in the 13th generation, he said, of the Ayers family that had settled inNewbury, Massachusetts in 1635.[7]
 At 18, duringWorld War II, he enlisted in theUnited States Army Air Corps, and was stationed in Florida, where after failing radar training he was sent for a month's art training at McTomb University and began working as an artist in the Air Corps' Operations division.[6]
 He published his firstcomic strip,Radio Ray, in the military newspaperRadio Post in 1942.[4]

-Ayers broke into comics with unpublished work done forWestern Publishing'sDell Comics imprint.
+Ayers entered the comics industry with unpublished work done forWestern Publishing'sDell Comics imprint.
 "I approached them," Ayers said in a 1996 interview.
 "I had a story written and drawn.
 They wanted to wrap a book around it....
 I got into it, but Dell decided to scrap the project. ...
 It was an adventure thing, boy and girl; the boy wanted to be a trumpet player.
 The girl kept feeding thejukebox and he'd played along toHarry James or whatever sort of thing. ...
 It didn't make it, but it got me started where I wanted to be in the business."[8]

 Following this, in 1947, Ayers studied underBurne Hogarth in the first class of Hogarth's new institution, New York City'sCartoonists and Illustrators School (renamed theSchool of Visual Arts in 1956).Joe Shuster, co-creator ofSuperman, would visit the class, and Ayers eventually ventured to his nearby studio.
 "Next thing I knew," Ayers said in the same interview, "I was penciling a bit here and there."[8]
 In a 2005 interview, Ayers elaborated that, "Joe had me pencil some of hisFunnyman stories after seeing my drawings at Hogarth's evening class" and "sent me to [editor]Vin Sullivan ofMagazine Enterprises."[9]
 There, Sullivan "let me try theJimmy Durante [humor] strip.
 I submitted my work and got the job."[8]

 Ayers went on to pencil and inkWestern stories in the late 1940s forMagazine Enterprises'A-1 Comics andTrail Colt, and forPrize Comics'Prize Comics Western.[10]
 With writer Ray Krank, Ayers created thehorror-themed Western characterGhost Rider inTim Holt #11 (1949).
-The character appeared in stories through the run ofTim Holt,Red Mask,A-1 Comics,Bobby Benson's B-Bar-B Riders, and the 14-issue solo seriesThe Ghost Rider (1950–1954),[11] up through the introduction of theComics Code.
+The character appeared in stories through the run ofTim Holt,Red Mask,A-1 Comics,Bobby Benson's B-Bar-B Riders, and the 14-issue solo seriesThe Ghost Rider (1950–1954),[11] up through the introduction of theComics Code Authority.
 The character's genesis came, Ayers recalled in 2003, when Sullivan "describe[d] what he wanted in the Ghost Rider" and told Ayers to see the 1949 Disney animated featureThe Adventures of Ichabod and Mr. Toad, one segment of which adaptedWashington Irving's story "The Legend of Sleepy Hollow", featuring the Headless Horseman. "[A]nd then he told me to play theVaughn Monroe record "(Ghost) Riders in the Sky".
 And then he started talking about what he wanted the guy wearing."[12]

 After the trademark to the character's name and motif lapsed,Marvel Comics debuted its own near-identical, non-horror version of the character inGhost Rider #1 (Feb.
 1967), by writersRoy Thomas andGary Friedrich and original Ghost Rider artist Ayers.[10]